wsydney76/craft-theme4/README.md

 ## Prerequisits

 * Check [recommended server requirements](https://craftcms.com/docs/3.x/requirements.html).
+* PHP 8 is required in `composer.json`, but you can set that to 7.4 before running `composer install` if needed.
 * Create a MySql database.
 * Set up a web server pointing to the `web` directory of your project.
 Alternatively you can run `php craft serve` and use `http://localhost:8080` as your domain.